-Emily Mann is an associate academic specialist in the Human Services Program at Northeastern University.
-She received a bachelor’s degree in sociology from the State University of New York at Geneseo, a Masters of Science in social work (MSSW), and a PhD in social welfare from the University of Wisconsin-Madison, where she studied the effects of early intervention on delinquency prevention in the Chicago Longitudinal Study.
+Emily Mann is teaching professor in the Human Services Program and a senior research associate at the Dukakis Center for Urban and Regional Policy at Northeastern University.
+She received a bachelor’s degree in sociology from the State University of New York at Geneseo, a Master of Science in social work (MSSW), and a PhD in social welfare from the University of Wisconsin-Madison, where she studied the effects of early intervention on delinquency prevention in the Chicago Longitudinal Study.
 Dr. Mann spent two years as a postdoctoral fellow in the Clinical Research Training Program (CRTP) at the Harvard University Graduate School of Education, and was also a National Academy of Education/Spencer Postdoctoral Fellow.
-Her post-doctoral research explored the early predictors and trajectories of children in special education in the NICHD Study of Early Child Care and Youth Development (SECCYD).
-Dr. Mann’s current teaching and research focuses on educational interventions and youth development.
+Dr. Mann’s teaching focuses on child and adolescent development, social research methods, social policy, and prevention science.
+Her current research highlights the impacts of educational and clinical interventions on youth development, and includes several community-based program evaluations.

 - Mann, E.A., Park, J.M., & McCartney, K. (2007).
 Preschool predictors of the need for remedial and special education.
 Elementary School Journal, 107, 3, 273-285.